 But our favorite experience?

-Simply soaking up the colonial charm while getting lost amid San Miguel’s tangle of narrow atmospheric streets.
+Simply soaking up the colonial charm while getting lost in San Miguel’s tangle of atmospheric narrow streets.

 Just strolling the cobblestone lanes and alleys – peering into various nooks and crannies – is really one of the top things to do in San Miguel de Allende.